andersonjenna/Crowdfunding_ETL/README.md

 Open the "crowdfunding_db_schema.sql" file in pgAdmin 4.

 Run each of the four "Create Table" commands to create the tables within the schema.
-Import the respective CSV files from the Resources folder in the follwing order:
+Import the respective CSV files from the Resources folder in the following order:
 1. category
 2. subcategory
 3. contacts (CSV file is titled "cleaned_contacts")